StanfordVL/iGibson/README.md

 If you want to know more about iGibson, you can also check out [our webpage](http://svl.stanford.edu/igibson),  [our updated arxiv preprint](https://arxiv.org/abs/2012.02924) and [our previous RAL+ICRA20 paper](https://arxiv.org/abs/1910.14442).

-### Dowloading Dataset of 3D Environments
+### Dowloading the Dataset of 3D Scenes

 With iGibson v1.0 release, you will have access to 15 fully interactive scenes (100+ rooms) that can be used in simulation.
 As a highlight, here are the features we support.
 We also include 500+ object models.

 - Scenes are the
- result of converting 3D reconstructions of real homes into fully interactive simulatable environments.
+ result of converting 3D reconstructions of real homes into fully interactive simulatable models.
 - Each scene corresponds to one floor of a real-world home.
 The scenes are annotated with bounding box location and size of different objects, mostly furniture, e.g. cabinets, doors, stoves, tables, chairs, beds, showers, toilets, sinks...
 - Scenes include layout information (occupancy, semantics)